-- Album This interview has been made to promote the Destiny Original Soundtrack Official album.
+- Album This interview has been made to promote the Hope For The Future (Digital EP) EP.

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.